MichaelSinz/Boxed/README.md

 not yet implemented.
 As tools like CycoD get more powerful, mechanisms like Boxed will continue to evolve to help constrain and enable them.

-Boxed significantly reduces risk compared to running CycoD directly on your system, but you should still exercise caution with the code it generates and executes.
+Keeping CycoD Boxed significantly reduces risk compared to letting it run free on your system, but you should still exercise caution with the code it generates and executes.

 ## Troubleshooting